react-component/collapse/README.md

     </tbody>
 </table>

 If `accordion` is null or false, every panel can open.
-Opening another panel will not close any of the other panels `activeKey` should be an array, a string will work fine, activeKey will be an array, and the only item is the activeKey string provided.
+Opening another panel will not close any of the other panels.
+`activeKey` should be an string, if passing an array (the first item in the array will be used).

 If `accordion` is true, only one panel can be open.
-Opening any one panel will cause the previously opened panel to close.
+Opening another panel will cause the previously opened panel to close.
-`activeKey` should be an string, but array is support too, just use the first item.
+`activeKey` should be an string, if passing an array (the first item in the array will be used).

 ### Collapse.Panel